Fancy-Templates/latex-thesis/README.md

 3. [Full Reference](#full-reference):\
    Provide a more thorough reference of the commands and environments provided by the template

-See the [ai-rules.md](./ai-rules.md) for the rules regarding the use of AI in theses.
+See the [ai-rules-uulm.md](./ai-rules-uulm.md) for the rules regarding the use of AI in theses specifically at Ulm University.

 > Originally, I ([Florian][homepage]) created the basis of this template for my [bachelor's thesis][doi-ba] and minified it on request for my [master's thesis][doi-ma].
 Even though I invested a lot of effort since then to make it standalone (and much, much, much easier to use), there are still some parts that are not as polished as they should be (and many modules not ported).
 >
 > If you encounter any problem, please write me an [email](mailto:florian.sihler@uni-ulm.de) or open an issue!
-> The same holds for feature and documentation request, do not hesitate to open a new issue!
+> The same holds for feature and documentation request, do not hesitate to open [a new issue][new-issue]!

 ## Setting Up

 The main idea of using this thesis is in a clone-and-own fashion.
 So you may either

-- [fork](https://docs.gitlab.com/ee/user/project/repository/forking_workflow.html) this repository (or have it forked by your supervisor), or
+- fork ([GitLab](https://docs.gitlab.com/ee/user/project/repository/forking_workflow.html), [GitHub](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)) this repository (or have it forked by your supervisor), or
-- [create a new repository](https://docs.github.com/en/github/getting-started-with-github/create-a-repo) initialized with this template.
+- create a new repository ([GitLab](https://docs.github.com/en/github/getting-started-with-github/create-a-repo), [GitHub](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository)) initialized with this template.

 We prefer forking, as it allows you to keep the history of the template and directly pull in changes from the template (if you want to).